darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 </textarea>

-> _Bonus challenge:_ Can you find a Wikidata Q-ID or a uri from a name authority file for any of the people, places, or organizations listed?
+> _Bonus challenge:_ Can you strengthen the connection between your Schema.org entity and its counterpart in Wikidata?
+> Add a triple to your statement using the Wikidata Q-number for the matching item and the property skos:closeMatch.